 The Bearcat use the exact same skill people on offense as they did in week two and their offensive line is 60 percent in tact.

-The only two new defensive starters are corner Brian Dixon and safety Clarke Snodgrass.
+Page 3 of 3 - The only two new defensive starters are corner Brian Dixon and safety Clarke Snodgrass.

 "We were young and we're getting better every week," said Wright.
 "The thing that we've noticed about Northwest Missouri State over the years isn't where we start, it's where we finish.
 That was week two and now we're approaching week 11 and that's one thing that's been a hallmark since Mel (Tjeerdsma) was here is that every week we're going to get a little better and a little better and a little better.
 That's kind of what we've done as a defense."